Frederico-Esch/Frederico-Esch/README.md

 # Hi there

-This is my profile, here you'll find a bit about me, things am currently working on, learning or interested in, and there's also some of my socials.
+This is my profile, here you'll find a bit about me, things I am currently working on, learning or interested in, and there's also some of my socials.

 ## Personal